djlcp/coding-programme/Session 2/notes.md

 - Vertical positioning is a nightmare
   - Try setting all elements to be inline-block and have the same line height
   - Try Flexbox (more on this later)
+- Height 100% will require height: 100% on all parents (including body and html tags) in order for it to work

 ### Style Guides
 - [AirBnB CSS Style Guide](https://github.com/airbnb/css)